Reflections on Memorial Day

 Mackubin T. Owens

-This weekend, we mark the 140th anniversary of the first official observation of the holiday we now call Memorial Day, as established by General John A. Logan’s “General Order No. 11” of the Grand Army of the Republic dated May 5, 1868.
+On Monday, 26 May, we mark the 135th anniversary of the first official observation of the holiday we now call Memorial Day, as established by General John A. Logan’s “General Order No. 11” of the Grand Army of the Republic dated 5 May, 1868.
 This order reads in part: “The 30th day of May 1868 is designated for the purpose of strewing with flowers and otherwise decorating the graves of comrades who died in defense of their country during the late rebellion, and whose bodies lie in almost every city, village and hamlet churchyard in the land.”
 Logan’s order in fact ratified a practice that was already widespread, both in the North and the South, in the years immediately following the Civil War.

-It’s hard to get Americans in this day and age to remember the true meaning of Memorial Day.
-Alas, for too many, Memorial Day has come to mean nothing more than another three-day weekend, albeit the one on which the beaches open, signifying the beginning of summer.
+We should hold to the true meaning of this day.
+Alas, for too many Americans, Memorial Day has come to mean nothing more than another three-day weekend, albeit the one on which the beaches open, signifying the beginning of summer.
 Unfortunately, the tendency to see the holiday as merely an opportunity to attend a weekend cook-out obscures even the vestiges of what the day was meant to observe: a solemn time, serving both as catharsis for those who fought and survived, and to ensure that those who follow will not forget the sacrifice of those who died that the American Republic and the principles that sustain it, might live.
 Some examples might help us to understand what this really means.

-In a Memorial Day address I delivered ten years ago at Newport City Hall, I asked rhetorically, why are such men as John Bobo and Paul Ray Smith willing to fight and die?
-I observed that in his book, The Warriors: Reflections on Men in Battle, Glen Gray provided one answer: “Numberless soldiers have died, more or less willingly, not for country or honor or religious faith or for any other abstract good, but because they realized that by fleeing their posts and rescuing themselves, they would expose their companions to greater danger.
+Most Americans in general and veterans in particular reject this characterization.
+But there is a tendency these days also to reject the polar opposite: that these men died for “a cause.”
+Many cite the observation of Glen Gray in his book, The Warriors: Reflections on Men in Battle: “Numberless soldiers have died, more or less willingly, not for country or honor or religious faith or for any other abstract good, but because they realized that by fleeing their posts and rescuing themselves, they would expose their companions to greater danger.
 Such loyalty to the group is the essence of fighting morale.”

 In the history of the world, many good soldiers have died bravely and honorably for bad or unjust causes.
 Americans are fortunate in that we have been given a way of avoiding this situation by linking the sacrifice of our soldiers to the meaning of the nation.
 At the dedication of the cemetery at Gettysburg four months after the battle, President Abraham Lincoln fleshed out the understanding of what he called in his First Inaugural Address, the “mystic chords of memory, stretching from every battle-field, and patriot grave, to every living heart and hearthstone, all over this broad land…”

 Some might claim that to emphasize the “mystic chords of memory” linking Memorial Day and Independence Day is to glorify war and especially to trivialize individual loss and the end of youth and joy.
 For instance, Larry Boyer was an only child.
 How can the loved ones of a fallen soldier ever recover from such a loss?
-I corresponded with the mother of one of my Marines who died in Vietnam for some time after his death.
-He was an only child and her inconsolable pain and grief put me in mind of Rudyard Kipling’s poem, Epitaphs of the War, verse IV, “An Only Son:” “I have slain none but my mother, She (Blessing her slayer) died of grief for me.”
+I corresponded with Cpl.
+Boyer’s mother for some time after his death.
+Her inconsolable pain and grief put me in mind of Rudyard Kipling’s poem, Epitaphs of the War, verse IV, “An Only Son:” “I have slain none but my mother, She (Blessing her slayer) died of grief for me.”
 Kipling too, lost his only son in World War I.

 But as Holmes said in 1884, “…grief is not the end of all.
 I seem to hear the funeral march become a paean.
 I see beyond the forest the moving banners of a hidden column.
 Our dead brothers still live for us, and bid us think of life, not death—of life to which in their youth they lent the passion and joy of the spring.
 As I listen, the great chorus of life and joy begins again, and amid the awful orchestra of seen and unseen powers and destinies of good and evil our trumpets sound once more a note of daring, hope and will.”

-Mackubin T. Owens is an Adjunct Fellow of the Ashbrook Center, an associate dean of academics and professor of national security affair at the Naval War College in Newport, and the editor of Orbis.
-He is a Marine infantry veteran of Vietnam.
+Mackubin Thomas Owens, an Adjunct Fellow at the Ashbrook Center, is professor of strategy and force planning at the Naval War College in Newport and a Marine infantry veteran of Vietnam.